-A FCN is a registered nurse with an active license in the state he/she has or has had a practice, who has taken the Foundations for Faith Community Nurse training to promote and practice Health Ministry.
+A FCN is a registered nurse with an active license in the state he/she has or has had a practice, who has taken an educational course, such as a Foundations for Faith Community Nurse course.
 FCNs are educated to nurture the whole person — body, mind and spirit.
 FCNs work in partnership with pastors, churches, hospitals, social service agencies, and the community.
 FCNs focus on prevention, wholeness, and wellness.
 In many communities of faith, the FCN is the Health Ministry team leader.

 In addition, an ELCA Parish Nurse/FCN endorses and promotes the theological definition of the ELCA.